vchebotarev/validator-constraints/README.md

 Composite constraint.
 Similar to `All` constraint, but this one validates array keys - not values.

 ### AllUnique
-Check if passed array contains only unique values
+Checks if passed array contains only unique values

+### IntInString
+Checks if passed string contains only valid positive integer not more than `PHP_INT_MAX`